open-component-model/ocm-spec/doc/appendix/common/formatspec.md

    by a dedicated digest based field.
 Those artifacts can directly be described by this format.
 But language bindings basically have to support this additional type.

+# *Component Archive Format*

+This is a special filesystem based format to store the content of a single component version.
+It is intended to be used during a build process to incrementally compose a component version.
+Once finished it can be transfered to a regular OCM repository.

+It is a directory containing

+- **`component-descriptor.yaml`** *YAML file*

+  This yaml is the serialized form of a [component descriptor](../../specification/elements#component-descriptor).

+- **`blobs`** *directory*

+  The *blobs* directory contains the local blobs described by the _component descriptor_ as a flat file list.
+Typically, every file has a filename according to its [digest](https://github.com/opencontainers/image-spec/blob/main/descriptor.md#digests).
+  Hereby the algorithm separator character is replaced by a dot (".").
+  Every file SHOULD be referenced, directly or indirectly, in the component descriptor by a
+  [`localBlob` access specification](../../appendix/B/localBlob.md).
+The `localReference` value is the file name of the blob file in the `blobs` directory.

+This format might be used in various technical forms: as structure of an operating system file system, a virtual file system or as content of an archive file.
+The descriptor SHOULD be the first file if stored in an archive.